Our Steering Committee Team

 Cindy Russell, Ginger Mason, Theo Colburn, Susan JunFish at a Pesticide Conference

-Susan JunFish founded Parents for a Safer Environment in 2002 when her son was 3 years old and continues to work as the full time Program Director, pro-bono.
-Prior to founding Parents for a Safer Environment, Susan worked 7 years for Cal/EPA after receiving her MPH from UC Berkeley.
-Her first career was in the Biotech Industry doing protein chemistry research for 7 years.
-Susan has given over 70 presentations over the past 13 years to organizations including hospitals, schools, elected officials and service organizations throughout the Bay Area and worked on many legislative bills, receiving awards from the CA State Legislature and locally for protecting public health and the environment.
-She lives in Contra Costa County with her husband Jeremy, son Ben, and 2 furry mutts enjoying time with family, friends, and playing tennis.
+Susan JunFish founded Parents for a Safer Environment in 2002 when her son was 3 years old and continues to work as the full time Program Director.
+Prior to founding Parents for a Safer Environment, Susan retired from Cal/EPA as a hazardous substances scientist in 1999.
+Her first career was in the Biotech Industry conducting protein chemistry research for the pharmaceutical industry.
+Susan received her B.S. and MPH from UC Berkeley, from the School of Public Health in Environmental Health Sciences.
+Susan has given over 90 presentations and testimonies over the past 17 years on pesticide issues to Boards of municipalities, hospitals, schools, elected officials and service organizations throughout the Bay Area.
+Her work on many legislative bills, including the Healthy Schools Act Amendment resulted in recognition from the CA State Legislature and locally for protecting public health and the environment.
+She lives in the Bay Area with her husband Jeremy, and 3 furry mutts enjoying time with family, friends, and playing tennis.

 Shirley Shelangoski, firstname.lastname@example.org

-is a retired Parole Agent for the State of CA and has been working with PASE since 2010, focusing on the Contra Costa County IPM Project to help encourage transparency, accountability, and collaboration by the Departments of Public Works and Agriculture.
-CCC’s significant reduction in rodenticides applied to open space and county parks in 2014 would not have occurred without Shirley’s diligent advocacy work over the years.
+is a retired Peace Officer for the State of CA and has been working with PASE since 2010, focusing on the Contra Costa County (CCC) IPM Project to help encourage transparency, accountability, and collaboration by the Departments of Public Works and Agriculture.
+CCC’s significant 30% reduction in rodenticides applied to open space and total elimination in county parks in 2014 would not have occurred without Shirley’s diligent advocacy work over the years.
 Shirley believes that we cannot rest on our laurels; there is much more to do.
 Shirley has also worked on outreach and education at festivals to provide least toxic pest management solutions and to collect endorsements for various PASE petitions.
 When not working on the CCC IPM Project or the Disclosure Act legislation to create transparency in elections, Shirley enjoys travel, reading, Tai Chi, hiking the county trails and spending time with family and friends.
+Shirley is a Pleasant Hill resident.

 Lori Anders, email@example.com

 Lori is a graduate of University of MN, worked as a Marketing Manager in a Wellness Institute and was a former Executive Director of a psychoanalytic institute.
-She volunteered with PfSE in the early days, and is now helping with Development and Communications.
+She volunteered with PASE in the early days, and is now helping with Development and Communications.
 She takes courses in public health and is passionate about environmental health, global health, women's and children's issues and cancer research.
-She lives in Walnut Creek and is the mother of three children.
+She lives in Alamo and is the mother of three children.

 Katharine D. Barrett, firstname.lastname@example.org